gbdev/pandocs/content/Memory_Map.md

 often used to address external RAM, or to address other external hardware ([Real Time Clock](RTC "wikilink"), etc).
-External memory is often battery buffered, and may hold saved game positions and high score tables (etc.) even when the gameboy is turned of, or when the cartridge is removed.
+External memory is often battery buffered, and may hold saved game positions and high score tables (etc.) even when the Game Boy is turned off, or when the cartridge is removed.
 For specific information read the chapter about Memory Bank Controllers.